vk-cs/docs-public/docs/en/networks/vnet/service-management/secgroups/secgroups.md

 This is a group operation: if necessary, you can delete several security groups at once by selecting them using the checkboxes.

-1. Go to [personal account](https://msk.cloud.vk.com/app/) VK Cloud.
+1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
 1. Select a project.
 1. Go to **Virtual networks** → **Firewall settings**.
 1. Click ![ ](/en/assets/more-icon.svg "inline") for the security group you want to delete and select **Delete** button.